Tudmotu/gnome-shell-extension-clipboard-indicator/README.rst

 GNOME Version Support
 --------------------------
 With GNOME 40, many internal APIs were replaced which meant the extension had to drop backwards compatibility.
-Please note that versions v38 and later only support GNOME 40 and above.
+Please note that versions v38 and v39 only support GNOME 40 and 41.
+Version v40 and later only supports GNOME 42 and above.

 If you are using a GNOME version earlier than 40 (e.g. 3.38, 3.36, etc), please use v37 of this extension.